Flyers counting on new coach Vigneault to lead them to title

 “He’s a coach that knows what it takes to go far in the playoffs and win,” Flyers center Sean Couturier said.

-The Flyers gamble on college coach Dave Hakstol backfired and so did their commitment to former general manager Ron Hextall when he laid out a long-term rebuilding plan that was short on immediate playoff results.
+The Flyers’ gamble on college coach Dave Hakstol backfired and so did their commitment to former general manager Ron Hextall when he laid out a long-term rebuilding plan that was short on immediate playoff results.
 The Flyers hired Chuck Fletcher last December in hopes he can resuscitate the franchise and make the orange-and-black again known for more than their googly-eyed mascot.

 The champion St. Louis Blues showed it could be done — they were the worst team in the NHL in January.